browserengineering/book/book/scripts.md

 ::: {.quirk}
 Note to JS experts: Dukpy does not implement newer JS syntax like `let` and `const` or arrow functions.
-You'll need to use old-school JavaScript from the turn of the centry.
+You'll need to use old-school JavaScript from the turn of the century.
 :::

 Running JavaScript code
 =======================

-The test code above shows you how to run JavaScript code with DukPy: you just call `evaljs`!
-With this newfound knowledge, let's modify our web browser to run JavaScript code.
+The test above shows how you run JavaScript code in DukPy: you just call `evaljs`!
+Let's put this newfound knowledge to work in our browser.

 On the web, JavaScript is found in `<script>` tags.
 Normally, a `<script>` tag has a `src` attribute with a relative URL that points